 - Columbus’s discovery led to the Development of the greatest country on Earth, the United States of America.

 - Columbus discovered the North American and South American continental coast and recorded the voyage in a manner that allowed others to repeat the journey.
 He opened a route that may be sailed by others later on.
 It’s Columbus’ way of discovery and record-keeping that distinguishes him from other explorers who might formerly have “discovered” the New World.

 - It can be true that Leif Erickson was the first European to arrive in North America, and the Native Americans had already lived here for centuries, however, neither of these ushered in the huge economic and social revolution which Columbus did.

 - Columbus was a man of so many qualities.
 He’s viewed as a highly-skilled sea captain.
 He challenged the traditional notion the Earth was flat, trying to”hit the east by going west,” a notion to which the scientists of the day were forcibly against.

-- He encouraged the heliocentric notion of the solar system by Galileo, Copernicus and Kepler before it became known by this title.
+- He encouraged the heliocentric motion of the solar system by Galileo, Copernicus, and Kepler before it became known by this title.
 He also opened the door to further discoveries by upcoming explorers

 Opposition To Columbus Day Observances

 After the myth of Columbus is confronted with brutal historical facts – some states and cities in the US have stopped observing Columbus Day.
 Many people have started opposing the holiday and here’s why: